suprugafad/online-shop-back/README.md

 > ```

   - GET api/v1/orders?start_date=:start_date&end_date=:end_date&status=:status - get a list of orders between the specified start and end dates, and with the specified status.
+    - Server should answer with status code 200 and array of records with start_date < date < end_date && status === status if it exists
+    - Server should answer with status code 400 and corresponding message if date is invalid (not uuid)
+    - Server should answer with status code 404 and corresponding message if record with start_date < date < end_date && status === status doesn't exist

 | Parameter    | Type   | Required | Description                                                             |
 |--------------|--------|----------|-------------------------------------------------------------------------|